What is Experiential Marketing and Why it Matters

 Recent years have seen some very cool experiential marketing campaigns in action.
 Take a look at some of these recent experiential marketing triumphs and see what inspiration you can take from them…

 Who needs the Kiwk-E-Mart?
 Remember The Simpsons Movie back in 2007?
-What you may not have known is that convenience store chain 7 Eleven transformed 12 of their stores into Kwik-E-Marts; the iconic store from The Simpsons.
+You may not have known that convenience store chain 7-Eleven transformed 12 of their stores into Kwik-E-Marts; the iconic store from The Simpsons.

 As you can see, experiential marketing allows brands to engage their creativity while also engaging their target audience!

 Unveiling the Top Priorities for Job Seekers in the UK: Insights from our LinkedIn Poll